Andrew Prine: Karyn Kupcinet

 Karyn Kupcinet and Prine met on the set of Wide Country in December 1962 and began dating in 1963.
 The relationship was problematic; Kupcinet was abusing diet pills along with other prescription drugs.

 Prine told Kupcinet that he was newly divorced, dating other girls, and not interested in an exclusive relationship.
 After Kupcinet said she underwent an illegal abortion in July 1963, the relationship cooled further.
 Prine continued dating other women.
 In turn, Kupcinet began spying on Prine and his girlfriends.
-The police were called to Prine’s home one afternoon when he and his date heard a burglar in the attic.
+The police were called to Prine's home one afternoon when he and his date heard a burglar in the attic.
 Kupcinet was found in the house and no charges were filed.

-After Kupcinet's death, The Los Angeles County Sheriff's Department and FBI examined threatening letters that Prine had received; Kupcinet told Prine she had also been sent the exact same kind of threats.
-They took them to the Sheriff's Department who suggested they were probably pranks.
-The FBI later determined Kupcinet had delivered to Prine and herself the threatening and profane messages, consisting of words and letters she had cut out of magazines.
-Her fingerprints were discovered on the tape during the FBI investigation.
+After Kupcinet's death, The Los Angeles County Sheriff's Department and the FBI examined threatening letters that Prine had received; Kupcinet told Prine she had also been sent the exact same kind of threats, with letters cut out of magazine headlines and newspaper headlines.
+Sheriff's Department investigators suggested they were probably pranks.
+The FBI later determined Kupcinet had delivered to Prine and herself the threatening and profane messages.
+Her fingerprints were discovered on Scotch tape during the investigation by the FBI and the Sheriff’s Department.
+The Scotch tape had fastened the messages to the front door of Prine’s house and the door to Kupcinet’s apartment.

 On November 30, 1963, Kupcinet was found dead in her apartment at the age of 22.
-The coroner concluded that Kupcinet had been strangled because of a broken hyoid bone in her throat.
+The coroner concluded that she had been strangled because of a broken hyoid bone in her throat.
 Her death was ruled a homicide.